-- a change of control of the Company; - the first time that the Total Group beneficially owns less than 15% of outstanding voting power of the Company; - prior to Total, together with any controlled subsidiary of Total S.A., owning 50% or less of the outstanding voting power of the Company or 40% or less of the outstanding voting power of the Company when at least \$100 million in Guaranties are outstanding under the Credit Support Agreement, we or our Board taking or failing to take certain of the actions described below under "-Events Requiring Stockholder Approval by Total" or failing to comply with certain of the covenants described below under "-Covenants of Total and SunPower"; - upon the first time that Total, together with any controlled subsidiary of Total S.A. owns 50% or less of the outstanding voting power of the Company or 40% or less of the outstanding voting power of the Company when at least \$100 million in Guarantees are outstanding under the Credit Support Agreement, a tender offer for at least 50% of the outstanding voting power of the Company is commenced by a third party; and - the termination of the Affiliation Agreement.
+- · a change of control of our company; - the first time that the Total Group beneficially owns less than 15% of outstanding voting power of our company; - before Total, together with any controlled subsidiary of Total S.A., owning 50% or less of the outstanding voting power of our company or 40% or less of the outstanding voting power of our company when at least \$100 million in Guaranties are outstanding under the Credit Support Agreement, we or our Board taking or failing to take certain of the actions described below under "-Events Requiring Stockholder Approval by Total" or failing to comply with certain of the covenants described below under "-Covenants of Total and SunPower"; - upon the first time that Total, together with any controlled subsidiary of Total S.A. owns 50% or less of the outstanding voting power of our company or 40% or less of the outstanding voting power of our company when at least \$100 million in Guarantees are outstanding under the Credit Support Agreement, a tender offer for at least 50% of the outstanding voting power of our company is commenced by a third party; and - the termination of the Affiliation Agreement.

-The "Applicable Standstill Limit" is the applicable percentage of the lower of (i) the then outstanding shares of our common stock or (ii) the then outstanding voting power of the Company equal to:
+The "Applicable Standstill Limit" is the applicable percentage of the lower of (i) the then outstanding shares of our common stock or (ii) the then outstanding voting power of our company equal to:

-- 63% during the period commencing with the closing of the Tender Offer and ending on June 21, 2013; - 66- 2/3% during the period commencing on June 22, 2013 and ending on December 31, 2014; and - 70% during the period commencing on January 1, 2015 and continuing thereafter until the termination of the Affiliation Agreement.
+- 63% during the period commencing with the closing of the Tender Offer and ending on June 21, 2013; - 66-2/3% during the period commencing on June 22, 2013 and ending on December 31, 2014; and - 70% during the period commencing on January 1, 2015 and continuing thereafter until the termination of the Affiliation Agreement.